marisollope2/story-transformer/README.md

 - **Housekeeping**
   - `examples/` and legacy Streamlit files are safe to delete if unused.
   - Before removing any `providers/` or `scripts/` modules, run the tests in `tests/` and a quick manual pass through the main flows (extract → translate → refine → TTS).

-⸻

-🌍 Translate a Mongabay Article
-1. Upload a Mongabay article URL (in English)
-2. Select your desired language from the dropdown
-3. Click Translate
-4. Click Download Translation (.pdf) to save the result

-⸻

-📝 Summarize a Text Article
-1. Upload a Mongabay article URL
-2. Choose your desired word count and summary language
-3. Click Summarize
-4. Click Download Summary (.pdf) to save it

-⸻